Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Kob-Andersen Model

 On the BL the critical dynamics of KA is qualitatively the same as that of other KCMs, like FA.
-An order parameter of the problem is provided by the persistence function $\phi(t)$, counting the fraction of sites occupied by a particle that never moved up to time $t$.
-The ergodicity-breaking transition $\rho=\rho_c(z,m)$, separates a low-density (liquid) phase $\rho<\rho_c(z,m)$ where the persistence $\phi(t)$ relaxes to zero in the long-time limit, from a high-density (glassy) phase $\rho>\rho_c(z,m)$ where $\phi(t)$ reaches a non-zero plateau (see Fig.~\ref{fig:KApersistence}).
-This means that in the glassy phase there is a finite fractions of particles of the system that are \emph{permanently} blocked.
-Depending on the value of the facilitation $m$, the transition at $\rho_c(z,m)$ is discontinuous, for $1<m<z-1$, or continuous for $m=1$.
-We call $\phi_{plat}(z,m)$ the plateau value of the persistence function at the critical point.
-As we are going to show in the next sections, the relaxation of the persistence function close to the critical point in the liquid phase is characterized by two time-scales described by MCT dynamical equations.
-This means that for densities close to the critical one, $\rho\lesssim \rho_c(z,m)$, there is a so-called $\beta$-regime corresponding to a time-scale $\tau_\beta$ on which the persistence is almost equal to $\phi_{plat}(z,m)$ followed by a so-called $\alpha$-regime, during which the persistence decays from $\phi_{plat}(z,m)$ to zero.
-Within MCT the deviations of the dynamical correlators from the plateau value in the $\beta$ regime is controlled by the following equation \cite{gotze2008complex}: \beq \sigma = - \lambda \, g^2(t) + \frac{d}{dt} \, \int_0^t \, g(t')\, g(t-t')\, dt' \ , \eeq where $\sigma$ is a linear function of $\rho-\rho_c$.
-In the liquid phase Eq.~\eqref{MCTcrit} implies that $g(t)$ leaves the plateau with a $-t^b$ law, and the model-dependent exponents $a$ and $b$ are determined by the so-called parameter exponent $\lambda$ through: \beq \lambda=\frac{\Gamma^2(1-a)}{\Gamma(1-2a)}=\frac{\Gamma^2(1+b)}{\Gamma(1+2b)}. \eeq Let us introduce the ``master functions'' $f_{\pm}$, which are the solutions of Eq.~\eqref{MCTcrit} with $\sigma=\pm 1$.
-From Eq.~\eqref{MCTcrit} it follows that $g(t)$ is $O(\sqrt{|\sigma}|)$ in the $\beta$ regime and obeys the following scaling law:
+An order parameter of the problem is provided by the persistence function $\phi(t)$, which counts the fraction of sites occupied by a particle that never moved up to time $t$.
+The ergodicity breaking transition $\rho=\rho_c(z,m)$, separates a ``low-density'' (liquid) phase $\rho<\rho_c(z,m)$ where the persistence $\phi(t)$ relaxes to zero in the long-time limit, from a ``high-density'' (glassy) phase $\rho>\rho_c(z,m)$ where $\phi(t)$ reaches a non-zero plateau (see Fig.~\ref{fig:KApersistence}).
+This implies that, in the glassy phase, a finite fraction of particles are \emph{frozen}, i.e.\ no sequence of dynamical updates can ever change their position.
+Depending on the facilitation value $m$, the transition at $\rho_c(z,m)$ is discontinuous for $1<m<z-1$ or continuous for $m=1$ \cite{toninelli2005cooperative}.
+We call $\phi_{plat}(z,m)$ the plateau value of the persistence function at the critical point; in the following, the dependence of $\phi_{plat}$ and $\rho_c$ on $z$ and $m$ will be omitted when not explicitly needed.